Health officials are quitting or getting fired amid outbreak

-The latest departure came Sunday, when California's public health director, Dr. Sonia Angell, quit without explanation following a technical glitch that caused a delay in reporting virus test results — information used to make decisions about reopening businesses and schools.
+One of the latest departures came Sunday, when California's public health director, Dr. Sonia Angell, was ousted following a technical glitch that caused a delay in reporting hundreds of thousands of virus test results — information used to make decisions about reopening businesses and schools.

 Last week, New York City’s health commissioner was replaced after months of friction with the Police Department and City Hall.

-A review by the Kaiser Health News service and The Associated Press finds at least 48 state and local public health leaders have resigned, retired or been fired since April across 23 states.
-The list has grown by more than 20 people since the AP and KHN began tracking departures in June.
+A review by the Kaiser Health News service and The Associated Press finds at least 49 state and local public health leaders have resigned, retired or been fired since April across 23 states.
+The list has grown by more than 20 people since the AP and KHN started keeping track in June.

-As of Monday, confirmed infections in the United States stood at over 5 million, with deaths topping 163,000, the highest in the world.
+Dr. Tom Frieden, former director of the Centers for Disease Control and Prevention, called the numbers stunning.
+He said they reflect burnout, as well as attacks on public health experts and institutions from the highest levels of government, including from President Donald Trump, who has sidelined the CDC during the pandemic.

+"The overall tone toward public health in the U.S. is so hostile that it has kind of emboldened people to make these attacks,” Frieden said.

-The departures of so many top leaders around the country make a bad situation worse, at a time when the U.S. needs good public health leadership the most, said Lori Tremmel Freeman, CEO of the National Association of County and City Health Officials.
+The cuts come at a time when public health expertise is needed more than ever, said Lori Tremmel Freeman, CEO of the National Association of County and City Health Officials.

 “We’re moving at breakneck speed here to stop a pandemic, and you can’t afford to hit the pause button and say, ‘We’re going to change the leadership around here and we’ll get back to you after we hire somebody,’" Freeman said.

+Others have complained that they were overworked, underpaid, unappreciated or thrust into a pressure-cooker environment.

+“To me, a lot of the divisiveness and the stress and the resignations that are happening right and left are the consequence of the lack of a real national response plan," said Dr. Matt Willis, health officer for Marin County in Northern California.
+"And we’re all left scrambling at the local and state level to extract resources and improvise solutions ... in a fractured health care system, in an under-resourced public health system.”

-Public health leaders from Dr. Anthony Fauci down to officials in small communities have reported death threats, intimidation and personal attacks on themselves or their families.
-Fauci has said his wife and daughters have received serious threats.
+Public health leaders from Dr. Anthony Fauci down to officials in small communities have reported death threats and intimidation.
+Some have seen their home addresses published or been the subject of sexist attacks on social media.
+Fauci has said his wife and daughters have received threats.

 In Ohio, the state's health director, Dr. Amy Acton, resigned in June after months of pressure during which Republican lawmakers tried to strip her of her authority and armed protesters showed up at her house.